yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 This function will trigger all necessary logic to record a strategy's gain since the last report and begin distributing that profit to depositors over the vault's specific `profit_max_unlock_time`.

-NOTE: To charge fees you will need to first have added an 'accountant' to your vault that will hold the fee logic as well as receive the fees that are charged.
+NOTE: To charge fees you will need first to have added an 'accountant' to your vault that will hold the fee logic and receive the fees that are charged.

-**NOTE: All profit and loss calculations are done using the strategies 'convertToAssets' function.
+**NOTE: All profit and loss calculations use the strategies 'convertToAssets' function.
 If this function can be manipulated it can lead to incorrect profits or losses being recorded by the vault**

 ## Customization

 #### Accountant

-To charge fees you will need to add a separate contract as the vault's 'accountant'.
+You will need to add a separate contract as the vault's 'accountant' to charge fees.

 `vault.set_accountant(accountant)`

 The accountant is [called by the vault](https://github.com/yearn/yearn-vaults-v3/blob/master/contracts/VaultV3.vy#L1070) during every `report` with the strategy that is reporting and the gain or loss it's reporting.
 The accountant will then return the total fees or refunds that should be charged by the vault during that report and paid to the accountant.

 Accountants can hold any logic that vault managers want to dictate fees or simply charge normal performance or management fees.
-A ready-to-use Generic Accountant can easily be used with any vault for those who wish to just charge standard fees.
+A ready-to-use Generic Accountant can easily be used with any vault for those who wish just to charge standard fees.

 See Here: https://github.com/yearn/vault-periphery/blob/master/contracts/accountants/GenericAccountant.vy

 #### Default Queue

-Each vault has a `default_queue` which is based on the strategies that are added and removed from the vault.
-The `default_queue` is used to service withdraws when no custom queue is passed in.
+Each vault has a `default_queue` based on the strategies added and removed from the vault.
+The `default_queue` is used to service withdraws when no custom queue is passed.
 This queue is simply ordered by the time when strategies were added: where the oldest strategy is at the beginning of the queue.

-If a different ordering is desired or management would like to remove a certain strategy from the default queue, the QUEUE_MANAGER role can set a new queue.
+If a different ordering is desired or management wants to remove a certain strategy from the default queue, the QUEUE_MANAGER role can set a new queue.

 `vault.set_default_queue(new_default_queue)`